Jamesits/pve-fake-subscription/README.md

 I am really poor and I really can't buy a license.
+I just want to get rid of the annoying dialog on every login.

-## Usage
+## Installation

-Run as root every week.
+* Go to [release](https://github.com/Jamesits/pve-fake-subscription/releases/latest) to download the latest release
+* Run `dpkg -i pve-fake-subscription_*.deb` on every Proxmox VE node